 Reasonable academic accommodations are individual and based on the nature of the disability and the academic environment.
 Some of the more common accommodations are extended time for tests, recording lectures, notetakers, scribe for testing, preferential classroom seating, and use of recorded books.
 Reasonable accommodations in a postsecondary environment may differ from those available to the student in secondary school.
 Depending on the nature of the disability and the accommodations requested, the amount of advance notice provided may impact the University's ability to provide accommodations.

 There are several tutoring resources available to all Villanova students; some are free of charge.
-Learning Support Services has tutors available for some of the core courses and will provide a list of tutoring locations and contacts, as well as consultation with tutors.
+LSS staff can provide a list of tutoring resources available on campus.

 Inspiration - This is software that allows you to map your ideas.
 Great if you are a visual learner.